Correlation and Entanglement partners in Gaussian systems: Partner modes for finite-dimensional Gaussian systems

 Consider an $N$-mode system prepared in an arbitrary Gaussian state $\hat \rho$, and let $A$ be a single-mode subsystem.
 The subsystem $A$ is generally correlated and entangled with the remaining $N-1$ modes in the system.
 In this section, we aim to address the following question: is it possible to find a single-mode subsystem, independent of $A$, that encodes all correlations and entanglement with $A$?
 We will call such a hypothetical mode {\em the partner of $A$}, and denote it by $A_p$.
 This partner mode would be composed of a specific combination of the $N-1$ modes of the system that are independent of $A$, with each mode contributing with some weight.
 These weights would inform us about the distribution of entanglement and correlations with $A$ within the system.

-In subsection \ref{subsec:partnerpure}, we will prove that the partner mode exists and is unique when $\hat \rho$ is a pure Gaussian state.
-Subsection \ref{subsec:partnermixed} shows that, if $\hat \rho$ is mixed and Gaussian, the entanglement with $A$ can always be encoded in a unique single-mode subsystem.
+In subsection \ref{subsec:partnerpure}, we will construct the partner mode from the complex structure of the system for a pure Gaussian state.
+Existence and uniqueness are proven in appendices \ref{app:ExistenceProof_PureState} and \ref{app:UniquenessProof_PureState}, respectively.
+Subsection \ref{subsec:partnermixed} shows that, if $\hat \rho$ is mixed and Gaussian, the entanglement with $A$ can always be encoded in a unique single-mode subsystem---the ``entanglement partner'' of $A$.
 On the other hand, the correlations with $A$ cannot always be encoded in a single mode when $\hat \rho$ is mixed---the ``correlation partner'' of $A$ exists and is unique but is generally composed of more than one mode.
+Existence and uniqueness of the correlation and entanglement partner are proven in appendices \ref{app:ExistenceUniquenessProof_CorrelationPartner}, \ref{app:proof_symplectic_subspace_ep} and \ref{app:UniquenessProof_EntanglementPartner}.